brendanconnolly/BlogPosts/Data_Driven_Nunit.md

 I'm not sure if I am just adjusting to the new version, but while it works, in some areas it feels like a 1.0 release of a new framework.
 So far the [documentation](https://github.com/nunit/nunit/wiki), which previously one of my favorite things about NUnit is a little lacking compared to previous versions.
 I have been a big NUnit fan to date but it seems like a harder sell today, and I think I'll be taking a deeper look into xUnit.

+All the examples are available on my GitHub page in the [DataDrivenExamples](https://github.com/brendanconnolly/DataDrivenExamples) repo.